 The Directors and Governors have assessed the major risks to which the Federation is exposed, in particular those relating to teaching, cyber-attack, provision of facilities and other operational areas of each Academy, and its finances.
 The Directors and Governors have implemented a number of systems to assess risks that the schools face, especially in the operational areas (e.g., in relation to teaching, health and safety, bullying and school trips) and in relation to the control of finance.
-They have introduced systems, including operational procedures (e.g., vetting of new staff and visitors (Disclosure and Barring Service checks), and supervision of school grounds) and internal financial controls (see pages 25 to 26) to minimise risk.
-Where significant financial risk still remains they have ensured they have adequate insurance cover.
+They have introduced systems, including operational procedures (e.g. vetting of new staff and visitors (Disclosure and Barring Service checks), and supervision of school grounds) and internal financial controls to minimise risk.
 The Federation has an effective system of internal financial controls and this is explained in more detail in the governance statement.

 The Finance Committee of the Governing Body periodically reviews the short to medium term investment decisions of the treasury management function.
 This is to ensure that the level of risk being taken is appropriate and in line with the Federation's investment objectives.
-The objective of the Federation is to ensure that surplus funds invested are in relatively risk free vehicles so to avoid any diminution in capital value and maintain a guarantee of funds withdrawal when required to meet short-term cash needs.
+The objective of the Federation is to ensure that surplus funds invested are in relatively risk-free vehicles so to avoid any diminution in capital value and maintain a guarantee of funds withdrawal when required to meet short-term cash needs.